 8. Polar Vantage V2

 Polar watches are particularly good at measuring heart rate.
 Heart rate data is useful for runners because it allows you to design personalised training programmes.
 It also tells you how much recovery time you need.

 You should choose this watch if you want accurate heart rate monitoring, but you don’t want to wear a chest strap.

 This is also a multisport watch so you can use it for triathlons and everyday fitness tracking.
-Having said that, the battery life is not as good as some other watches; 7 days in watch mode and 40 in training mode.
+The battery life is just as good as some other watches; 7 days in watch mode and 40 in training mode.
 Even better, you can get 100 hours in power-saving mode.

-If you’re willing to spend a bit more, you could opt for the Polar Vantage V Titan; this has a longer battery life and is a bit lighter than the original Vantage V.
+If you’re willing to spend a bit more, you could opt for the Polar Vantage V Titan; this has a longer battery life and is a bit lighter than the original Vantage V2.

 10. Suunto Ambit 3 Peak GPS

 Suunto offers many great running watches, ranging from $150 to $700+.
 Their technology is extremely reliable.

-The Suunto Ambit 3 Peak should be worn with a chest strap for accurate HR readings.
+The Suunto Ambit 3 Peak GPS should be worn with a chest strap for accurate HR readings.
 That might sound a bit basic, but a chest strap is still the most effective way to measure HR (no matter what some watch companies tell you).
 Suunto products are popular with athletes because they offer true precision.
 They do not pretend to offer things they cannot deliver.